KyleK1782/website/index.markdown

 title: Has My Wallet Been Pwned?
 ---

 <center>Has your crypto wallet been pwned?
-You can check here by entering your public key below</center>
+You can check here by entering your public key.</center>